mosip/documentation/docs/id-lifecycle-management.md

 * Reschedule, update and cancel appointments

-### Registration (enrollment)
+### Registration (enrolment)
 Registration is a process that allows a resident to provide the demographic information and biometrics by visiting a registration center.
 The [Registration Client](registration-client.md) operated by a registration officer is used to securely capture the details and send it to [Registration Processor](registration-processor.md) for processing and issuance of an ID.
-If resident has pre-registered, the registration officer can retreive the registration data by giving the pre-registration ID on the registration client.
+If resident has pre-registered, the registration officer can retreive the registration data by giving the pre-registration ID on the Registration Client.

 #### For adults
 -    Resident visits a registration center.